ph0neh1/webhookspammer/README.md

 `python3 main.py`

-## Current Issues
+## Known Issues

+### Problem:
-Problem : When running start.bat the tool will tell you that python is not installed even though it is installed
+When running `start.bat`, the tool incorrectly reports that Python is not installed, even though it is.

-Solution #1 : Add python to your PATH
+### Solution:
+Add Python to your PATH environment variable.
+This can be done during the Python installation or by modifying your system's PATH settings.

 ## Credits
-cr.ghost aka checkra1nz
+Original author: cr.ghost (aka checkra1nz)